getsentry/sentry-elixir/README.md

 ## Getting Help/Support

-If you need help setting up or configuring the Python SDK (or anything else in the Sentry universe) please head over to the [Sentry Community on Discord](https://discord.com/invite/Ww9hbqr).
+If you need help setting up or configuring the Elixir SDK (or anything else in the Sentry universe) please head over to the [Sentry Community on Discord](https://discord.com/invite/Ww9hbqr).
 There is a ton of great people in our Discord community ready to help you!

 ## Resources